 The best way to prevent Hepatitis B is by getting vaccinated.
-For more information on Hepatitis B, visit the CDC website.
+For more information on Hepatitis B, visit the CDC website [external site].

 Hepatitis C is a contagious liver disease that results from infection with the Hepatitis C virus.
 Hepatitis C is spread through contact with infected blood or bodily fluids.
 Common exposures include sharing shaving razors, sharing equipment used to inject drugs, receiving tattoos or piercings from an unprofessional environment, and having unprotected sex with someone who has hepatitis C. Before screening was widely available in 1992, the infection was also spread through blood transfusions and organ transplants that may have come from people who were infected with Hepatitis C. People with hemophilia or kidney failure who received treatment before 1992 may also be at risk for the same reasons.